fabohax/vicioperpetuo/README.md

 # vicioperpetuo.com

-Virtual Book Store with 3 payment methods: Yape, Plin and Bitcoins
+Virtual Book Store with 3 payment methods: Yape, Plin and Bitcoin.

-* Ruby on Rails
+Made with Ruby on Rails, Javascript, HTML5 and CSS3
-* Javascript
-* HTML5
-* CSS3